coltekin/ud-docs-tr/_tr-overview/issues.md

 In all examples above *Ali'nin okuduğu* can be replaces with any ordinary (definite) noun.
-Besides the definite object that is defined by the corresponding adjectival clause, the same verbal noun may represent the fact/concept, which is also shared by the other verbal noun suffixes that does not form adjectivals (*-mA* and *-mAK*).
+Besides the definite object that is defined by the corresponding adjectival clause, the same verbal noun may represent a fact/concept, which is also shared by the other verbal noun suffixes that does not form adjectivals (*-mA* and *-mAK*).